galdor/erl-mhttp/README.md

 # Project
-This reposity contains an implementation of the HTTP 1.1 protocol focused on simplicity and robustness.
+This repository contains an implementation of the HTTP 1.1 protocol focused on simplicity and robustness.

 # Documentation